What do the kids need to learn? What is important? Needed? Imperative for future success?

 But what is the end according to the Common Core?
-It seems to be a grand idea, give the kids problem solving skills to apply to real world problems.
-This is what most teachers have been wanting to do for years.
+It seems to be a grand idea, gives the kids problem-solving skills to apply to real-world problems.
+This is what most teachers have wanted to do for years.

 Having an idea of what these future Common Core assessments will look like will give us the best chance to prepare our students for success.

 - Gotham Schools posted a sample of slides showing old and "new" assessments to compare and contrast.
 It would be great to see more examples, but it is helpful to see the transition side by side to get a better understanding of the standards.